sarckk/sarckk.github.io/content/post/transformers.md

 When I was researching on how masking works in the decoder, the examples I could find also added a mask to exclude the padding tokens, as we did in the encoder.
 However, I don't think this is actually needed for self-attention in the decoder.
 Here's a brain dump of my reasoning:

 > For any given position $i$, There are two possibilities:
 > 1. It *isn't* a padding token.
-Due to our upper triangular mask, we don't consider any tokens that comes afterwards in the weighted sum.
+Due to our look-ahead mask, we don't consider any tokens that comes afterwards in the weighted sum.
 Any tokens before it are necessarily not padding tokens because position $i$ isn't a padding token and we can't have a padding token that comes before a non-padding token (except the final `<EOS>` token, but this isn't included in the input to the decoder during training because the decoder inputs are shifted right -- more on this in the upcoming section on [Training]()).
 > 2. It *is* a padding token.
 Again, we don't consider any tokens that comes afterwards.
 The positions before it might have padding tokens.
 So the output of attention at position $i$ would wrongly have included information from some padding tokens, but this doesn't matter because in the final loss calculation we ignore all positions with padding tokens (again, more on this later).

 I haven't found a resource online that explicitly confirms this, so I could very well wrong -- if so, please let me know by submitting an issue [here](https://github.com/sarckk/sarckk.github.io).